 1. Create a content series that promotes the event

-A good example of this would be Brightcove’s speaker series.
-Leading up to their annual PLAY conference, Brightcove posted interviews with the speakers who were to present at the conference.
-This gave the audience more context behind the speaker’s expertise and experience and helped to generate excitement for the event.
+A good example of this would be Rakuten's blog series dedicated to their flagship event Optimism.
+The in-depth content includes key takeaways from each region's event and speaker topics that were top of mind for attendees.
+This gave the audience more context behind the speaker’s expertise and experience and helped to generate excitement for upcoming events.

 2. Consistent Social Media Posts